How to Use a Tailscale VPN for Remote Work and Travel

 Introduction

 Remote work has taken off since the COVID-19 pandemic and further spawned what some refer to as “digital nomads”.
 Many have begun to realize that for some positions, coming into the office is actually not necessary at all and perhaps even less productive than working from home.
-Moreover, it’s becoming apparent to some that they don’t necessarily need to stay at home every single day of the year.
+Moreover, it’s becoming apparent to people that they don’t necessarily need to stay at home every single day of the year.
 For some, that 12 days (or even 24 days) of PTO is not enough.

 So, why not switch it up and work from somewhere new, whether that be another state in the U.S. or a whole new country?